 Now, if the person on the phone answered yes, you could say, “Well, let him out!”
 Yes, this is what pranks looked like in the 1960s.

-Fast forward 40 years, and the pranks aren’t so harmless.
-They have, in some cases, even turned deadly.
+Fast forward 60 years, and the pranks aren’t so harmless.
+In some cases, they're even deadly.

 Swatting is a rather new innovation, often used by gamers to intimidate and harass other gamers or even gaming companies, as we’ll learn about later in the post.
 It involves sending police to a location based on a false claim of someone using a gun or threatening violence.